What is Universal Credit?

 Are you due to be receiving Universal Credit but don’t have a bank account?
 Maybe you’re struggling to get a bank account with a traditional high street bank.

-Once your account is open, you’ll gain instant access to your account number, sort code, online banking and mobile banking to be able to start managing your finances with access to full banking features including; direct debits, standing orders, UK bank transfers (international transfers are also available via a partner in our app) and more.
+Once your account is open, you’ll gain instant access to your account number, sort code, online account and mobile app to be able to start managing your finances with access to full banking-like features including; direct debits, standing orders, UK transfers (international transfers are also available via a partner in our app) and more.
 You’ll then receive your Suits Me® debit card in the post within 3-5 working days.

 Open a Suits Me® account today and give your account number and sort code straight to the relevant person for you to receive your Universal Credit.